500/6 Bizpoint 10

 Past river channels

 A series of paleochannels named Muang Buak Khok, Muang Mae Ping Boi, Muang Saen Yot and Muang Lamphun are also the result of avulsions that have occurred in the past 500 years after the destruction of Wiang Kum Kam.
-Since these would have occurred in farmland, there is no mention in the litterature.
+Since these would have occurred in farmland, there is no mention in the literature.

 Figure 3.
 Identified paleochannels of the Ping river for the last millenium in the Chiang Mai - Lamphun basin (Teo, 2018).